herambchaudhari4121/geomoose-website/source/info/old_news.rst

 The biggest gulf right now is the documentation.
 Much of the older documentation and how-tos will still need "ported forward" to make a real release possible.
 The code is *really good* but we are missing that solid documentation component to go with it.

 If you get any time please check out the demo and file any issues you may find.
-We want to get the best out of this frist release and it's really starting to gel!
+We want to get the best out of this first release and it's really starting to gel!
 We also accept documentation help!
 If you find a how-to you'd like to rewrite or have solved a problem with 3.0.0 already send it our way.
 We'd love to put it in!

 6/20/2017 - Starting to wrap on 3.0
 -----------------------------------